-

 A razor-sharp paring knife with a beautiful Damascus-clad blade and D-shaped ebony pakkawood handle.

-Pros: sharpness, balance, sharp blade
+Pros: sharpness, ease of handling, sharp blade

 -